 Also known as White Kwao Krua, Pueraria mirifica is a medicinal plant that originates in Thailand.
-For centuries in Thailand, the anti-aging qualities of Pueraria mirifica were observed [R]
+People in Thailand have thought that this herb has anti-aging properties for centuries .

-The roots contain a component called phytoestrogens, which are a plant compound that mimics the results of the female hormone estrogen.
-At least 17 phytoestrogens have been identified, which can be categorized into isoflavonoids, coumestrans, and chromenes.
-The most powerful and common phytoestrogen in Pueraria mirifica is miroestrol [R].
+The roots contain phytoestrogens, which are plant compounds that mimic the female hormone estrogen.
+At least 17 phytoestrogens have been identified, which can be categorized into isoflavonoids, coumestans, and chromenes.
+The most common phytoestrogen in Pueraria mirifica is miroestrol .

-The phytoestrogen content depends on the age of the plant.
-Older plants have a more consistent and substantial phytoestrogen content.
-One study determined plants that were 3 years old were best for use as supplements [R].
+The phytoestrogen content also depends on the age of the plant.
+Older plants have more consistent and substantial phytoestrogen content.
+One study determined plants that were 3 years old were best for use as supplements .

-Also, plants harvested in the summer had a much higher phytoestrogen content than in the rainy and winter seasons [R].
+Also, plants harvested in the summer had a much higher phytoestrogen content than in the rainy and winter seasons .

-In Pueraria mirifica herbs, the phytoestrogens are found in the leaves, stems, and roots.
-However, the phytoestrogen content is much larger in the roots [R].
+In Pueraria mirifica herbs, phytoestrogens are found in the leaves, stems, and roots.
+However, the phytoestrogen content is much larger in the roots .

 Mechanism of Action

-The phytoestrogen content of Pueraria mirifica mimics the effects of the hormone estrogen.
-These mimicked effects cause the observed effects [R].
+Scientists hypothesize that the phytoestrogen content of Pueraria mirifica mimics the effects of the female sex hormone estrogen .

-In a clinical trial of 5 volunteers, an oral supplement of P. mirifica reduced symptoms of menopause.
+In a small clinical trial of 5 volunteers, an oral supplement of P. mirifica reduced symptoms of menopause.
 Patients received a 200 mg daily dose for 4 months, followed by 200 mg every 2 days.
-These patients showed significant decreases in menopausal symptoms, including [R]:
+These patients showed decreases in menopausal symptoms, including :